To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ## 3. Tutorials

 ### Step-1: Create New Project
 When you launch GODOT Engine, you will see the Project Manager as below.
-If you launch it at first time, no project appears in this Project Manager.
-Please click the "New Project".
+If you launch it at first time, no project appears in the Project Manager.
+Then, please click the "New Project".
 ![Godot 101](https://github.com/To-Fujita/Images/blob/master/Godot-101.jpg "Godot 101")

-Click the "Browse" at the next figure, then select the folder to create new game.
+Click the "Browse" at the next image, then select the folder to create new game.
 ![Godot 102](https://github.com/To-Fujita/Images/blob/master/Godot-102.jpg "Godot 102")

 Input "Project Name", then click the "Create Folder".